Scholarships

 6. Danforth Scholars Program (Washington University, St.Louis, MO)

 Criteria: Senior with outstanding academic performance and exceptional commitment to community service, leadership and personal achievements that set the student apart from his or her peers.
-An individual who has substantive knowledge of the student's dedication to community and academic life must nominate the student.
-When a student has been nominated, the nomination committee will notify the student and provide application materials, which must be returned by January 15, 2010.
-The nominator must submit the appropriate form with a letter of nomination by October 15, 2008.
-Interested students see Mrs. Kruse in the Guidance Center.
+An individual who has substantive knowledge of the student’s dedication to community and academic life must nominate the student.
+When a student has been nominated, the nomination committee will notify the student and provide application materials, which must be returned by January 15.
+The nominator must submit the appropriate form with a letter of nomination by October 15.
+Interested students see Mrs. Kruse in the Guidance Office.

 Amount: Full or partial tuition scholarships